quentin-evo/multi_trait_hybrid_charr/README.md

 -- In progress --

+per-trait-analyses.md : codes to analyses the traits separatly

 get_P.R : Main steps to extract the phenotypic variance-covariance matrix of each type of cross and randomized matrices for common subspace analyses

 nonoverlapping-ci.R : Function to extract non-overlapping 95CrIs between crosses (for the elements of P)